bseay40/Disaster_Response/README.md

 # Disaster Response Pipeline Project
 >  Project include a web app where an emergency worker can input a new message
 >  and get classification results in several categories.
 The web app will also
 >  display visualizations of the data.
+This application is useful for people and
+>  organizations during a disaster event to filter relevant messages.

 # Installation needed
 > Run on Python 3.8.5.
 Packages used outside of those included in the Anaconda distribution are listed here: